AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 * Default is 1

 ### politeid=
-The `politeid` setting specifies the number of milliseconds prior to the end of the ID cycle where the controller will attempt to play the ID in the tail when a user unkeys.
+This option specifies the number of milliseconds prior to the end of the ID cycle where the controller will attempt to play the ID in the tail when a user unkeys.
 If the controller does not get a chance to send the ID in the tail, the ID will be played over the top of the next user transmission.
-Optional, default 30000mS.
+Optional, default is 30000mS.

 Sample:

 ```
 politeid = 30000   ; 30 seconds
 ```